g-insana/sd_explorer/README.md

 Code and usage examples are all in the provided [jupyter notebook](sd_explorer.ipynb).
 All the main functions have documentation on their usage and arguments.

 Note: if the version on github is not rendering properly, try [this one, via nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/g-insana/sd_explorer/blob/main/sd_explorer.ipynb) to preview the notebook before you run it on your environment.
+Tip: jump to usage examples

 ## Examples and main functionalities
 * Simple text2img and repeated sampling